Eemeli Aakula

 Mikkel Emil (Mikko Eemeli) Aakula (June 12, 1879 – July 26, 1955) was a Finnish politician.
 He was a member of the Centre Party (Finland) from 1930 to 1936 in Turku North Constituency.

-Aakula worked as land surveyors, farmers and Kokemäki a member of parliament after the term of Kokemäki a municipal treasurer and the municipal Kokemäki Board.
-He received the honorary title kunnallisneuvos in 1952.
-He died in Kokemäki.
+Aakula worked as a land surveyor and farmer.
+Following his parliamentary term, he served as the municipal treasurer and a member of the municipal board in Kokemäki.
+In recognition of his contributions, he was awarded the honorary title kunnallisneuvos in 1952.

+He died in Kokemäki in 1955.